Bits-to-Photon: End-to-End Learned Scalable Point Cloud Compression for Direct Rendering: Introduction

 \section{Introduction}

-\noteb{ What problem we are trying to solve.
-Why it is important, and why people should care. }

-Volumetric video streaming is a promising technology with the recent advancement of AR/VR devices.
-It allows users to view a 3D scene with 6 degrees of freedom (6-DoF) while the scene changes in time.
+Volumetric video streaming enables users wearing AR/VR devices to view a 3D scene with 6 degrees of freedom (6-DoF) while the scene changes in time.
 It is expected to revolutionize both the way we communicate and entertain.
-However, since the 3D scene needs to be captured, transmitted, and rendered in real time, it inevitably incurs high requirements in network bandwidth and computation resources.
+Despite the great potential, the high bandwidth requirement and the computational complexity of volumetric video streaming have been major roadblocks to its wide adoption.
+The 3D scene needs to be transmitted and rendered in real time, which inevitably incurs high requirements in network bandwidth and computation resources.

-\noteb{ What prior works have done, and why they are not adequate.
-(Note: this is just high level big ideas.
-Details should go to a previous work section.) }

-To reduce the consumption of bandwidth and alleviate the computational burden of surface reconstruction, point clouds have been recognized as a form of promising 3D representation for volumetric streaming in emerging AR/VR applications~\cite{han2020vivo,lee2020groot}, given the flexibility in capturing and compression of point clouds.
+To reduce the consumption of bandwidth and alleviate the computational burden of surface reconstruction, point clouds have been recognized as a promising 3D representation for volumetric streaming in emerging AR/VR applications~\cite{han2020vivo,lee2020groot}, given the flexibility in capturing~\cite{reimat2021cwipc} and compressing~\cite{gpccwhitepaper} point clouds.
 Tremendous progress has been made in the past few years in point cloud compression, including the MPEG Point Cloud Compression (PCC) standards~\cite{gpccwhitepaper} and recent deep learning based methods~\cite{wang2022sparse,zhang2023yoga,he2022density}.
-These methods are typically developed to compress either the geometry (point coordinates) or color, and have shown great potential in compressing point clouds to a low bit-rate.
+These methods are typically developed to compress either the geometry (point coordinates) or color, and have demonstrated gains over the MPEG PCC standards.
 However, there remains a gap between the reconstruction of point cloud and the rendering of high-quality images on the clients' display.
-The color compression methods are mostly optimized to accurately reproduce the point-wise colors, rather than the rendering quality.
+The geometry and color compression methods are mostly optimized to accurately reproduce the coordinates and colors of points, rather than the rendering quality.
 As a result, the rendering quality from the compressed point clouds using standard rendering tools is sometimes severely compromised with visible holes and color artifacts.
 Although the state-of-the-art learned point cloud rendering method~\cite{chang2023pointersect} can improve the rendering quality, it is very slow and cannot support real-time free viewpoint.

-\noteb{ What our method has to offer, sales pitch for concrete benefits, not technical details.
-Imagine we are doing a TV advertisement here. }

-\noteb{ Our main idea, giving people a take home message and (if possible) see how clever we are. }